France Tightens Virus Curfew In Several Regions - UrduPoint

 France Tightens Virus Curfew In Several Regions

-Paris, Jan 1 (UrduPoint / Pakistan Point News - 1st Jan, 2021 ) :The French government on Sunday announced that it was bringing forward by two hours a the nighttime curfew in 15 regions to help combat the coronavirus, as infections remain high.
+Paris, Jan 1 (UrduPoint / Pakistan Point News - 2nd Jan, 2021 ) :The French government on Friday announced it is bringing forward its nighttime curfew by two hours in 15 regions to help combat the coronavirus, as infections remain high.

-The 15 of France's 101 departments affected by the switch to a curfew beginning at 6:00 pm rather than 8:00 pm include the Les Alpes-Maritimes department where the Mediterranean city of Nice is located.
+The 15 of France's 101 departments affected by the switch from Saturday, to a curfew beginning at 6:00 pm rather than 8:00 pm, include the Les Alpes-Maritimes department where the Mediterranean city of Nice is located.

 "The virus is continuing to spread in France... but with a disparity between regions," said government spokesman Gabriel Attal as he announced the move.